 Here’s the thing, for all of the initial excitement around the card, in the two years since it launched it may have become passé.
 What are the key features of the card, and what’s unique about it today?

 - Triple points on travel and dining.
 The Platinum Card® from American Express earns 5 points per dollar on airfare.
-American Express® Gold Card offers 4 points per dollar on US restaurant spend and on the first $25,000 each year at US supermarkets.
+American Express® Gold Card offers 4 points per dollar on restaurant worldwide spend and on the first $25,000 each year at US supermarkets.

 Ink Business Preferred℠ Credit Card gives you the same 3 points per dollar on travel, and has a bigger initial bonus (80,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening) while coming with a lower ($95) annual fee.